EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Operational integration — simplifying procurement through Pipeline Medical

 From a practice-management standpoint, access consistency matters as much as clinical performance.
 Pipeline Medical serves as a verified channel for EVOLYSSE™ distribution within the United States.
-Orders placed through the Pipeline marketplace are fulfilled through authorized distribution channels; maintain lot/expiry documentation and temperature-handling records per manufacturer requirements, ensuring product authenticity and compliance with manufacturer handling standards.
+Orders are fulfilled through authorized distribution channels; maintain lot/expiry documentation and temperature-handling records per manufacturer requirements.
+In addition, scan and record lot numbers and UDI/GS1 identifiers in your inventory system to support traceability and alignment with FDA-compliant documentation practices.

 Pipeline’s portal offers: